markusmoenig/Eldiron/docs/docs/building_maps/working_with_tiles.md

 - **Anim**.
 Add the selected tiles as one animated tile.
 - **Multi**.
 Add the selected tiles as one big tile, containing multiple tiles.

 In the tile picker you can further edit tile sources and assign them to geometry.
-The dock toolbar contains **Apply Tile** and **Clear Tile** for assigning or removing tile sources on map geometry and action material slots.
+The dock toolbar contains **Copy Tile ID** for copying the selected source UUID, plus **Apply Tile** and **Clear Tile** for assigning or removing tile sources on map geometry and action material slots.

 Single tiles can also have a human-readable alias.
 Set it with **Edit Tile Meta** and then use that alias anywhere a `tile_id`-style source is accepted in TOML, actions, or `set_tile(...)`.